-The deviation from the horizontal plane of not more than $\pm 3^{\circ}$ is permissible for vibrators installed in bottom slot.
+The deviation from the horizontal plane of not more than ±3° is permissible for vibrators installed in bottom slot.

-3.7.4.8 The vibrators installed in bottom slots shall be so arranged that their emitting surface is on one level with the shell plating of the ship's hull.
-Where it is impossible to install the vibrators in horizontal plane due to the curvature of the ship's hull, it is recommended to use special stream-liners arranged in bow - stern direction.

-3.7.4.9 Additional strengthening measures shall be applied, where necessary, to increase the rigidity of the shell plating when the vibrators are installed in bottom slot.

-3.7.4.10 Where the vibrators are installed in a special tank, without slotting the ship's bottom, the tank shall be filled up with the liquid having acoustic characteristics as similar to those of sea water as possible.
+- 3.7.4.8 The vibrators installed in bottom slots shall be so arranged that their emitting surface is on one level with the shell plating of the ship's hull.
+Where it is impossible to install the vibrators in horizontal plane due to the curvature of the ship's hull, it is recommended to use special stream-liners arranged in bow stern direction. - 3.7.4.9 Additional strengthening measures shall be applied, where necessary, to increase the rigidity of the shell plating when the vibrators are installed in bottom slot. - 3.7.4.10 Where the vibrators are installed in a special tank, without slotting the ship's bottom, the tank shall be filled up with the liquid having acoustic characteristics as similar to those of sea water as possible.

-3.7.4.11 Special tanks intended for the installation of vibrators shall be, after the latter were fitted on board ships, tested for tightness in compliance with the requirements specified in Appendix 1 to Part II "Hull" of the Rules for the Classification and Construction of Sea-Going Ships.

-3.7.4.12 In no case shall the emitting surface of the vibrators be painted or subjected to any mechanical effects (shocks, hard friction, etc.).
-Ice protection of the echo sounder bottoms shall be equivalent in strength to or exceed the ship's hull structure in place of their installation.

-3.7.4.13 For the purpose of examining the cable boxes and checking the insulation of the vibrators free access to them shall be provided from the inside of the ship.

-3.7.4.14 Power supply equipment of the echo sounder (converters, transformers, etc.) shall be installed in the generator room or in a special recess located in the interior ship's compartments capable of being heated.
+- 3.7.4.11 Special tanks intended for the installation of vibrators shall be, after the latter were fitted on board ships, tested for tightness in compliance with the requirements specified in Appendix 1 to Part II "Hull" of the Rules for the Classification and Construction of Sea-Going Ships. - 3.7.4.12 In no case shall the emitting surface of the vibrators be painted or subjected to any mechanical effects (shocks, hard friction, etc.). - 3.7.4.13 For the purpose of examining the cable boxes and checking the insulation of the vibrators free access to them shall be provided from the inside of the ship. - 3.7.4.14 Power supply equipment of the echo sounder (converters, transformers, etc.) shall be installed in the generator room or in a special recess located in the interior ship's compartments capable of being heated.

-3.7.5 Rate-of-turn indicatorn.
+3.7.5 Rate-of-turn indicators.